 What was it like to grow up in an orphanage and boarding school in Africa with 50-plus siblings?
 Read Africa’s Child and find out!
 I had mothers I called Sisters.
 Father was an ancient, nearly deaf priest from Holland who said Mass and heard our confessions.
 We were a strange and diverse family.
 Some children had parents.
 Others had African families, while others had European connections.
 Some had mothers who visited them regularly.
 I didn’t have any of those ties.
 We all had Big Girls—the older girls assigned to take care of us.
 In many cases, that included tormenting us.

 Discipline was harsh, a product of German customs, child-rearing practices and religious beliefs of the early part of the last century.
 The nuns in charge of us definitely did not read Dr. Spock to find out how to raise us.
 To raise my soul, I realized that humor was one way to make sense of my life.
 As you will see, along with the tears, my childhood was filled with laughter.

-Mixed race children were a problem in African society.
+Mixed race children were not fully accepted in African society.